jcoffa/ObsiDnD/content/z_Templates/Place.md

 > Scale: `VIEW[1/({scale_pixels}/{scale_pixels_range})][math:mapCalc1]`
 >
 > Remember to update the Image in the leaflet block, and then delete this message!

+Note that the Leaflet plugin does not work on the published Campaign Notes site.
+To see a static image of the map (without any of the pins), click on the "Static Map Image" button below.

 ```leaflet
 id: <%* tR += tp.file.title.replaceAll(/\s+/g, "") %> ### Must be unique with no spaces